jbcodeforce/eda-studies/docs/techno/avro-schemas/index.md

 Updating local state from the Kafka log in this manner ensures durability, ordering, and easy recoverability.

-The way Event Streams / Apicur.io has to handle schema association to topics is by schema name.
-Given we have a topic called orders, the schemas that will apply to it are avros-key (when using composite key) and orders-value (most likely based on cloudevents and then custom payload).
+The way Apicur.io has to handle schema association to topics is by schema name.
+Given we have a topic called orders, the schemas that will apply to it are avros-key (when using composite key) and orders-value (most likely based on CloudEvents and then custom payload).

 ## Apache Avro